hdShang/arxiv-daily/docs/cs-CV/2025-10-06/papers/251004401v1-your-vision-language-model-cant-even-count-to-20-exposing-the-failur.md

 ---
 layout: default
-title: Your Vision-Language Model Can't Even Count to 20: Exposing the Failures of VLMs in Compositional Counting
+title: "Your Vision-Language Model Can't Even Count to 20: Exposing the Failures of VLMs in Compositional Counting"
 ---

 # Your Vision-Language Model Can't Even Count to 20: Exposing the Failures of VLMs in Compositional Counting